Jlin72/Jhonny_Lin_Portfolio/README.md

 Hello!
 Welcome to my portfolio.
 This repository was created with the sole intention of having all the files required for my portfolio to work on github pages.

+# Link to the deployed site
+Click on the link to go to the deployed website: https://jlin72.github.io/Jhonny_Lin_Portfolio/

 # Portfolio progress
 This portfolio is still in progress and content will be added or changed as I spend more time learning coding and developing new websites.
 All of which, will be added to the website for other people to see.